leaopedro/autopr/README.md

 # AutoPR

 A CLI tool designed to streamline your GitHub workflow by automating Pull Request (PR) creation and issue management.
-Future versions will incorporate AI to assist in generating PR descriptions.
+Incorporates AI to assist in generating PR descriptions and Commit messages.

 ## Features (Current)

-*   List open GitHub issues for the current repository.
+*   Lists open GitHub issues for the current repository.
-*   List all (open and closed) GitHub issues using the `-a` flag.
+*   Creates working feature branch based on issue number and title.
-*   Create a new PR with a specified title.
+*   Creates a new Commit with an AI generated message based on staged diff.
-*   Automatically detects the GitHub repository from your local .git configuration.
+*   Creates a new PR with an AI generated title based on previous commit messages.

 ## Installation & Setup

-### For Users (when published on PyPI):
+### For Users (installed via PyPI):

 You can install AutoPR using pip: